FLClab/pySODA/README.md

     - scipy
     - xlsxwriter

+The `requirements.txt` allows to create an environment with the required libraries.

 The Anaconda distribution of Python covers all of these.
   - Two- or three-channel super-resolution microscopy images.
 The analysis will run on all combinations of two channels.